sal55/langs/MLang/readme.md

 (This is exactly how the original Q language, an add-on scripting language then called 'MPL', was used within my graphical applications.
 Those had a very rich environment more like an mini-OS.
 But that was for a dedicated application with an embedded version of the interpreter.)

 So, this will be my 'Two Language` solution.
 Well, if it works...

+### M versus Q

+For anyone wandering exactly how they differ:

+* M programs, while they can be run like a script, usually are compiled to EXE binaries.
+Q runs only bytecode
+* M has a static type system; Q's is dynamic
+* M's types are primitive and fixed size; Q has higher level types with first class strings, lists, dicts, the usual stuff
+* Q has more reflection, eg it is possible to directly access the symbol table used to compile code
+* Q is much safer, most errors are trapped, and report the precise location in the source
+* M programs typically run 1-2 magnitudes for the same code expressed in Q

 ### Demos